lguerard/ContextDots/README.md

 currently available in version 1.0.
 This code snippet is Open Source and can be used and shared by anybody.

+Edited by Laurent Guerard (lguerard) to adapt to the theme used in the presentation and avoid showing during the 1st and last sections.

 ![ContextDots Preview](https://raw.githubusercontent.com/byvlstr/ContextDots/master/Preview/Screenshot.png)